 - In 2015, advertising sales reps earned a median annual salary of $48,490.
 Earnings are typically comprised of a base salary plus a commission that is based on sales.

 - This field employed almost 168,000 people in 2014.

-We looked at job listings on Indeed.com to find out what employers say advertising sales representatives' duties include.
+We looked at job listings on "Indeed.com" to find out what employers say advertising sales representatives' duties include.
 This list of duties from the employment website should help you understand what a sales representative may do.

 You don't need a college degree to be an advertising sales rep since you will receive your training on the job.
 However, many employers prefer job candidates who have earned a bachelor's degree with coursework in advertising, marketing, and business.

-- Persistence: It often takes several meetings with a potential client to convince him or her to buy advertising space or airtime from you.
+It often takes several meetings with a potential client to convince them to buy advertising space or airtime from you.
 You may need to learn to walk the thin line between persistence and bothersome.

 In addition to skills and experience, what qualities do employers look for when they hire workers?
 Here are some requirements from actual job announcements found on Indeed.com: